andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 The good news is that the project has a relatively straight-forward and compelling distribution motion.
 A project doesn't need to choose between Web3 Analytics and a competing analytics product.
 The front-end instrumentation package allows sending data to both Web3 Analytics and most other major analytics packages in parallel.
 This allows someone to easily try Web3 Analytics while still using their existing analytics platform.
 It also reduces analytics switching costs and platform lock-in.
 Because web3 projects are open source, we can identify high potential customers, do the integration/migration work ourselves, and issue a PR for inclusion.
 A project has little to lose and a lot to gain by accepting the PR.
 Worst case, they have a new solution that has reduced lock-in and switching costs in their analytics stack.
 This approach won't scale in the long term, but is a great way to bootstrap adoption / trial in the early days of the project.

-As web3 projects like [Farcaster](https://www.farcaster.xyz/) (and other like it) mature, they will realize their protocols need decentralized, privacy preserving analytics built into the protocol or provided by a third party decentralized network.
+As web3 projects like [Farcaster](https://www.farcaster.xyz/) (and others like it) mature, they will realize their protocols need decentralized, privacy preserving analytics built into the protocol or provided by a third party decentralized network.
 Farcaster needs to aggregate impressions, clicks, expands, profile visits, etc (just like Twitter does) and this can't be done separately in each Farcaster client or each client's data will be incomplete/fragemented.

 I don't think it will make sense for every web3 project to roll their own decentralized analytics solution from first principles.
 This is why I think there's a great opportunity for Web3 Analytics and IPFS to provide the solution.